Urban Extension

 Conduct Research

-Starting a business requires extensive research about your business idea, potential customers, and competition, for starters.
+For starters, beginning a business requires extensive research about your business idea, potential customers, and competition.

 Create a Business Plan